 You may also open an elevated CMD and run Dism /Online /Cleanup-Image /RestoreHealth to repair system image.

 Next, open the Win+X menu and click Command Prompt (Admin).
 In the elevated command prompt window, type wuauclt.exe /update now and hit Enter.

 If this does not help, open regedit and navigate to the following key:

-Now in left pane, right-click WindowsUpdate and create a new key here and name it OSUpgrade.
-Next in the left pane, right-click in an empty area and create a new DWORD called AllowOSUpgrade and give it value 1.
+Now in the left pane, right-click WindowsUpdate and create a new key here and name it OSUpgrade.
+Next, in the left pane, right-click in an empty area and create a new DWORD called AllowOSUpgrade and give it value 1.

 Error Code 0xC1900200 – 0x20008, Error Code 0xC1900202 – 0x20008

 It is possible that your existing PC doesn’t meet the minimum requirements to download or install the Windows 10 upgrade.
 Check the minimum system requirements for Windows 10 upgrade.

 Error Code 0x80070070 – 0x50011, 0x80070070 – 0x50012, 0x80070070 – 0x60000

 The above error suggests that your PC has run out of space.
 There is no enough space available to install the Windows 10 upgrade.
 To continue, free some space on the drive and start over.

 Errors 0xC1900101 – 0x20017 when upgrading from Windows 7 to Windows 10.